 Final Thoughts

-Other than the color of the blue German Shepherd, there is relatively little difference between him and a standard colored German Shepherd.
+Other than the color of the Blue German Shepherd, there is relatively little difference between him and a standard-colored German Shepherd.
 He is the same breed, just a different color.
-Being considered a faulty color, the blue German Shepherds are popular family pets.
+Being considered a faulty color, the Blue German Shepherds are popular family pets.
 They are rare, and as such, you can expect to pay a bit more for a puppy.
-Don’t be surprised if you have to go put on a waiting list.
+Don’t be surprised if you have to be put on a waiting list.

-Being crowned as the silver medalist in the AKC’s popularity contest means that you can be sure that, as with any German Shepherd, the blue version will make a great family pet, who is affectionate, protective and generally a good all-rounder.
+You can be sure that, as with any German Shepherd, the blue version will make a great family pet who is affectionate, protective, and generally a good all-around pup.

 The ONLY CRAZY thing is - there's now "Blue Bay Shepherds" beginning to become a separate breed, very much as the white has transformed into the White Swiss Shepherd.
 Which is completely STUPID